Grassroots faith leaders navigate a Northern Ireland in flux

 The violence largely ended 25 years ago this month with the signing of the Good Friday Agreement, which laid out a political process for resolving Northern Ireland’s future.

-But that political process has been turbulent, skirmishes have periodically resurfaced, and Catholics and Protestants remain segregated in many ways.
+But that political process has been turbulent, skirmishes have periodically resurfaced, and Catholic and Protestants remain segregated in many ways.

+Moreover, Catholics now outnumber Protestants in a land historically defined by its pro-British Protestant majority.
+But neither of them are in church as often as they used to be, those who profess no religion are growing, and Catholics have mixed views about uniting with Ireland, meaning it’s not expected to come to a vote any time soon

 There’s still plenty of work for those in the business of reconciliation and community-building.